lanceman2/quickstream/README.md

 #### Triggering

+  TODO: rewrite this section:

   1. For flow graphs with a single file descriptor use blocking w/r without epoll_wait().
   2. At flow-time, if there is no non-fd driven task in the queue then the last thread will go to epoll_wait().
-  3. For dumb users that do not use qsSetFDPoll() (or whatever it's called) then they will be adding blocking calls to their running flow graphs work() functions, it will still work, but performance may suffer.
+  3. For dumb users that do not use qsSetFDPoll() (or whatever it's called) then they will be adding blocking calls to their running flow graphs flow() functions, it will still work, but performance may suffer.
   4. Blocks can trigger themselves work from their other callbacks.